-Evaluation items evaluation result Independence 7.Does the accountant have the following behaviors: (1) To be employed by the company as a regular job, to receive a fixed salary or to serve as a director or supervisor.
+Evaluation items evaluation result Independence (10)Promotional advertisements other than opening, relocation, merger, entrusted by clients, and introduction by accounting firms.
+(11)Leak business secrets without the permission of the designated agency, client, or person under investigation.
+(12)Other actions determined by the competent authority to affect the accountants' credibility.
+7.Does the accountant have the following behaviors: (1) To be employed by the company as a regular job, to receive a fixed salary or to serve as a director or supervisor.
 (2) Served as a director, supervisor, manager of the company, or an employee who has a significant influence on visa cases and has resigned for less than two years.
 (3) The person in charge or manager of the company has a spouse, direct blood relative, direct in-law, or second relative and other internal collateral blood relatives.
 (4) I, my spouse, and minor children have an investment or financial benefit relationship with the company.
 (5) I or my spouse, minor children and the company have funds to borrow.
 (6) To perform management consulting or other non-visa business enough to affect independence.
 (7) Inconsistent with the regulations governing the rotation of accountants, handling accounting affairs on behalf of others, or other regulations that can affect independence by the competent authority in business matters. no yes